corgrath/abandoned-planemo.js/README.md

  * The [code on GitHub][30] should be regarded as unstable builds.
 We don't have any restrictions when and how things can be checked in there (within common sense though).
  * The [project on npm][28] should be regarded as the stable builds.
 We will only publish a new version to npm once we feel Planemo is stable and has any new end user value.
+   If you need to find the documentation for that certain npm version, please read the README on the [npm page][28].